Probability Distributions > Stable Distribution

 - Index of stability: α ∈ (0,2).
 This parameter determines the probability in the extreme tails (i.e. it tells you something about the height of the tails).
 A normal distribution has α = 2.
 Distributions below that number (i.e. with 0 < α ≤ 2) will be more tail heavy.
 The Cauchy distribution has α = 1.

 - Skewness parameter: β.
-If β = 0, then the distribution is symmetrical.
+If β = 0, then the distribution is a symmetrical distribution.
 A normal distribution has β = 0.

 - Scale parameter:γ.
 A measure of dispersion.
 For the normal distribution, γ = half of the population variance.
 For other symmetric distributions in the family, one suggestion is to exclude the top and bottom 28% of observations (Fama and Roll).